 The Urakami Cathedral that you see here today is a smaller rebuild completed in 1959 on the original church’s ruins.
 You can see the remains of the old church in front of the present one.

-Inside the church are several relics from the original cathedral, like the surviving head of a Saint Mary statue, recovered after the blast, and one of the original church bells.
+Inside the church, you find several relics from the original cathedral, like the surviving head of a Saint Mary statue, recovered after the blast, and one of the original church bells.

 - Opening hours Urakami Cathedral: 09:00 – 17:00